 Travelling in a motorhome- the good part

-At the bottom of the mountain was a small village.
+At the bottom of the mountain was a small village (a fairly common sight when you're driving in Switzerland).
 Just off the main road was a garage, and we pulled into the forecourt in a cloud of smoke.

 The mechanics didn't speak a word of English (why should they?!) but they did speak the universal ‘Oh'.